Glen Ridge High School: Glen Ridge rape case

 In 1989, a group of football players from the school were involved in the sexual assault of a developmentally disabled female student, with three of the athletes convicted of sexual assault in the case.
 Author Bernard Lefkowitz wrote about their crime in Our Guys: The Glen Ridge Rape and the Secret Life of the Perfect Suburb, which was later produced as Our Guys, a 1999 made-for-television movie.
 The case was the basis for the Season Eight Law & Order episode "Damaged", starring Lauren Ambrose in the role of the mentally disabled student.

 Administration

 The school's principal is John Lawlor.
-Core members of the school's administration team include the two assistant principals.
+Core members of the school's administration team include the assistant principal.